milenb17/chat-app/README.md

 Providers can chat with any patients in the system, and patients can chat with any providers in the system.

+See /data folder to see how the data is structured.

+- Each user has a conversation attribute which is an array containing the convsersationIds of conversations they are a part of.
+- See /components/SideBar for the logic on updating conversations.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started